MelbourneDeveloper/flutter_location_wakeup/README.md

 # flutter_location_wakeup

-Listens for significant location changes the device and wakes it up when they arrive
+`flutter_location_wakeup` is a Flutter plugin designed to listen for significant location changes on the device.
+When the changes are detected, the foreground app wakes up, or stays awake from suspension.

-Currently only supports iOS.
-Android version pending...
+The plugin's iOS implementation predominantly relies on Apple's [`startMonitoringSignificantLocationChanges`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423531-startmonitoringsignificantlocati) Swift API.
+For an in-depth understanding of its functionality, refer to Apple's official documentation.
+As of now, the plugin offers support exclusively for iOS, with Android support in the pipeline.

 ## Getting Started

-### iOS
+### iOS Configuration

-Add these to your `Info.plist`:
+To set up the plugin for iOS, you need to request location permissions.
+Add the following keys to your Info.plist to describe the reasons for using the location:

 ```xml
 	<key>NSLocationWhenInUseUsageDescription</key>